 Spiritus

-Mix 50% methylated spirits with 50% water and put this in a plant sprayer.
-Spray the affected plant thoroughly with this mixture and repeat every day until the mealybugs are gone.
+Mix 50% methylated spirits with 50% water and pour the mixture into a plant sprayer.
+Thoroughly spray the affected plant daily until the mealybugs are eliminated.

 Destroy mealybugs with washing-up liquid

-I have not tried this myself, but mealybugs can also be controlled with washing-up liquid.
-Dishwashing liquid is not toxic to plants, but it is poisonous to mealybugs and other pests.
-Mix dish soap with water, a cap of dish soap is enough and put this in a plant sprayer.
-Spray the affected plant completely until the plant is thoroughly wet.
-Don’t forget the stem.
+While I haven’t personally tested this method, mealybugs can also be controlled using washing-up liquid.
+Dish soap is non-toxic to plants but harmful to mealybugs and other pests.
+Mix a capful of dish soap with water in a plant sprayer and thoroughly wet the affected plant, including the stems.
 Repeat this method daily until the bugs are gone.

 Control Mealybugs with vinegar

-Have you used the water method?
-But do you continue to suffer from the annoying mealybug?
-Then dilute your water with vinegar.
-This is effective against aphids and not harmful to the plant.
+If you have already tried the water treatment method but continue to struggle with mealybugs, try diluting the water with vinegar.
+This mixture is effective against aphids and harmless to plants.

 Types of mealybugs

-This most famous variant.
-This citrus mealybug lives for about 40 days at a temperature of 22 degrees and lays 100 eggs at a time.
-The eggs hatch within two weeks. - Long-tailed mealybug
+• Citrus mealybug: The most well-known variant, living for approximately 40 days at a temperature of 22 degrees Celsius and laying up to 100 eggs at a time.
+The eggs hatch within two weeks.

 Hydrangea